How to become

 Work

-You could start by working as an administrator or assistant in a company's purchasing department.
+You may be able to join a company as an administrator or assistant in a purchasing department.
 You could work your way up as you get more experience.

-You could also take professional qualifications through an organisation like the Chartered Institute of Purchasing and Supply.
+You might also take professional qualifications while working, through an organisation like the Chartered Institute of Procurement & Supply.

 Direct Application

-You can apply directly for jobs if you have several years' experience in purchasing.
-If you have a degree you can join a procurement graduate management scheme.
+You can apply directly for jobs if you have several years' experience in buying and purchasing.
+If you have a degree, you may be able to join a graduate management training scheme.

 More Information